mabel-dev/opteryx/docs/03 SQL Reference/02 Statements.md

 # SQL Statements

-Opteryx aims to be a ANSI SQL compliant query engine.
-This standard compliance allows Opteryx users to quickly understand how to query data and enables easier porting of SQL between query engines and databases.
+Opteryx targets ANSI SQL compliant syntax.
+This standard alignment allows Opteryx users to quickly understand how to query data and enables easier porting of SQL between query engines and databases.

 ## EXPLAIN